ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 Conversely, with `total=True` (default), all keys are required unless marked `NotRequired`.
 \
 Another addition is PEP 705 (Python 3.13) which introduced `typing.ReadOnly` for TypedDict.
-This lets you designate certain keys as read-only (cannot be changed once set) for static checking purposes.
+This designates certain keys as read-only (cannot be changed once set) for static checking purposes.
 Example:
 `class Config(TypedDict): host: ReadOnly[str]; port: int`.
 Changing `host` after creation would be flagged.